 - Collate and submit any additional documentation requested electronically through the e-planning portal.
 Receiving information in separate submissions takes us longer to process.

-- Submit your payment via the online planning fee form or by BACS transfer – we cannot accept cheques or phone payments at this time.
+- Submit your payment via the online planning fee form or by BACS transfer – we no longer accept cheques or take phone payments.